ppierce32118/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/averagedaily-1.png)

+### The 5-minute interval that, on average, contains the maximum number of steps
 The 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps is 835

 ## Imputing missing values